 Why Action is Needed

+By taking action in support of wolf recovery, even the small steps count.
+When we say your voice matters, we mean it.
 As wolves return to the Pacific states of California, Oregon, and Washington they do so on a vastly different social, political, and ecological landscape than elsewhere in the country.

-A few ways you can act for wolves in the Pacific West:
+Here’s some ways you can act for wolves in the Pacific West:

-Writing letters to these influential people and places will show that you are informed about local issues and holding your representatives accountable for what is happening to wolves in our region.
+- Writing letters to these influential people and places will show that you are informed about local issues and holding your representatives accountable for what is happening to wolves in our region.

 Important points you may want to include in your letters:

 - Wolves perform a crucial role in maintaining wildlife diversity and ecosystem function.
 Turning our backs on wolves now means millions of acres of habitat will be without the benefits from wolves for years or decades to come – and some areas may never see the return of wolves.

 - Wolves west of the Rockies are few in number and at a fragile stage.
 Any loss of protection could put at risk packs that are critical to establishing a viable population in the Pacific West.

 - Wolves are still dispersing into their historical range in the Pacific West states of Washington, Oregon and California.
 In 2011, a lone wolf known as OR-7 dispersed from the Imnaha Pack in Oregon to wander through California’s southern Cascades and Modoc Plateau.
 OR-7 was the first known wolf in the state of California in nearly 90 years.